top of page

 3. Data/Information Integrity:

-• Both require maintaining accuracy and consistency, whether ensuring data integrity in databases or keeping documentation up-to-date and accurate.
+• Both require maintaining accuracy and consistency, whether ensuring data integrity in databases or keeping documentation up to date and accurate.

 4. Access Control: